-At the Cleveland VA Medical Center, researchers cultured commonly touched surfaces such as bed rails, telephones, call buttons, toilet seats, and bedside tables in the rooms of patients with C. Diff.
+At Case Western Reserve and the Cleveland VA Medical Center, researchers cultured commonly touched surfaces such as bed rails, telephones, call buttons, toilet seats, and bedside tables in the rooms of patients with C. Diff.
 After routine cleaning, 78% of the surfaces were still contaminated with C. diff spores.
-However, after re-education of the hospital cleaning staff, including reminders about surfaces commonly overlooked, the staff used bleach and only 1% of surfaces were still contaminated.
+But once researchers disinfected the rooms, including surfaces commonly overlooked by cleaners, with bleach, only 1% of surfaces were still contaminated.

 At Intermountain Healthcare, after the eight infants contracted C. diff, the NICU was “cleaned from top to bottom,” and they “launched extensive staff education related to C. difficile and its ability to be found on environmental surfaces,” and “the importance of washing hands with soap and water when caring for a patient with C. difficile.”
 The results?
 No new cases of C. diff appeared the NICU in the next two years.